Benefits of Beeswax

 Did you know?

 Beeswax has always been known for its superiority.
 This natural wax produced by honeybees is great for making soaps, lotions and of course, candles.
 Candles made with beeswax burn clean and produce negative ions that purify the air, ridding your home of allergens, toxins and dust.
 Many individuals with asthma or respiratory issues are known to burn beeswax candles to help their breathing.
-Beeswax candles also burn 3 to 5 times longer than other waxes such as paraffin and soy.
+Due to its higher melting point, beeswax burns 3 to 5 times longer than other waxes such as paraffin and soy.
 Burning a beeswax candle is known to stimulate the pituitary gland, increasing creativity, dream activity and intuition.

 Burning Beeswax Candles - Tips & Tricks